Degree apprenticeships allow you to combine practical, workplace training with a university degree.

 At the moment, the subjects available tend to be quite technical (see below), with one or two exceptions.
-If you have your heart set on an arts or humanities degree, a degree apprenticeship is probably not for you.
+If you have your heart set on an arts or humanities degree, a degree apprenticeship probably isn't for you.

-If you're in sixth form and your A-levels are mainly in the arts and humanities, it might be worth talking to a teacher, careers adviser, or head of sixth form if you're interested in studying for one.
+If you're in sixth form and your A-levels are mainly in the arts and humanities, it might be worth talking to a teacher, careers adviser, or head of sixth form if you're interested in studying for a degree apprenticeship.

 What courses can I do?